Swearin': History

 Band members Allison Crutchfield, Kyle Gilbride and Keith Spencer all contributed to Waxahatchee's second studio album, Cerulean Salt (2013).

 In February 2015, Swearin' broke up, with band members Allison Crutchfield and Kyle Gilbride ending their relationship that same year.
 Crutchfield toured with her sister's band throughout the year while working on new material.
 She signed to Merge Records in July 2016 and embarked on a solo tour in October of that year.

 In January 2017, Crutchfield released a solo album, Tourist in This Town, produced by Jeff Zeigler.
 She described the record as "visceral, and a huge part of me processing these changes that I was going through".
 The album was preceded by the single "I Don't Ever Wanna Leave California".

 In July 2018, Swearin' announced their first new album in five years, Fall Into the Sun, would be released on Merge Records with single "Grow Into a Ghost".
+Released on October 5, 2018, Fall Into the Sun was received positively by critics, and featured on a list of the Top-50 albums of 2018 in The Skinny.